 Who: Level 4 and Institute Credit

-Only Adult 12, university, and institute credit students who are on track to complete their programs in the 2016-17 academic year will be included in the graduation list.
+Only Adult 12, university, and institute credit students who are on track to complete their programs in the 2019-20 academic year will be included in the graduation list.
 The Program Coordinator will contact you regarding your eligibility to graduate.
-Be sure to submit a registration form to your Program Coordinator or their support staff no later than May 16th.
-Registration forms can be found here.
+Please note new this year - students will no longer need to fill out a graduation registration form to attend the ceremony.

 All are welcome to the graduation ceremony.
 Please invite your family and friends to come celebrate your accomplishments.
 Graduands or guests with special needs who require accommodations or special arrangements, please alert your Program Coordinator when confirming your attendance.

 Students participating in graduation will be provided a complete graduation gown, stole, grad cap and tassel to wear on the day of graduation free of charge.
 Be sure to arrive no later than one hour before the start of the ceremony to be fitted for a gown prior to the time of the assembly.
 The graduation cap and tassel will be yours to keep as a gift from North West College.
 The graduation gowns and stoles must be returned to the gown fitting room no later than 4:30 p.m. on the day of graduation.